AEPsych

 }

-parameter specifies a specific property within that section to retrieve.
+The section parameter specifies which section of the configuration to retrieve.
+The property parameter specifies a specific property within that section to retrieve.
 If neither is provided, the entire configuration is returned.
-If property
+If property is specified, section must also be specified.

 Response Format: If section and property are specified: